-Because they are tough and can take a beating, they are the lowest cost option for a fuel powered bird, and they have proven themselves time and time again.
+Because they are tough and can take a beating, they give good power to weight ratios, they still tend to give longer flight times compared to electric, they are the lowest cost option for a fuel powered bird and they have proven themselves time and time again.

 The simple fact is without the model nitro engine (also called a glow engine), it is doubtful that RC airplanes and helicopters would have taken off – literally.

-Let’s first clear something up when it comes to nitro RC helicopters, more specifically nitro engines in general.
+Let’s clear something up when it comes to nitro RC helicopters, more specifically nitro engines in general.

 Many people confuse or call these gas RC helicopters – this is not correct.

 Gas RC helicopters use 2 cycle gasoline engines, similar to the ones used in small gas powered chain saws or gas leaf blowers.

 Nitro engines or glow engines are completely different.
 They use special fuel consisting of (methanol, nitro methane, and oil) and as the name "glow" suggests, they don’t use a spark plug - a glow plug is used.
 Lastly, nitro/glow engines run at much higher RPM's – usually in the 13,000 – 16,000 RPM range.

-Most people will only use 2 stroke nitro engines in their helicopter because of the impressive power to weight ratio.
+Most nitro powered RC helicopters will only use 2 stroke nitro engines because of the impressive power to weight ratio.

 The RC helicopter relies on its engine more than any other form of RC model.
 RC planes can glide in for a landing, RC cars and trucks simply coast to a stop and RC boats will continue to float if their engines quit.
 Helicopters on the other hand depend on engine power to stay in the air.

-nitro engine set ups in RC helicopters differ from any other RC model.
+This dependence on reliable power is key to understanding the unique ways nitro engine set-ups in RC helicopters differ from any other RC model.